classgraph/classgraph/README.md

       .scan();  // Actually perform the scan
 ```

-Note that you need to pass a whitelist of package prefixes to scan into the constructor, and the ability to detect that a class or interface extends another depends upon the entire ancestral path between the two classes or interfaces having one of the whitelisted package prefixes.
+*Important note:* you need to pass a whitelist of package prefixes to scan into the constructor, and the ability to detect that a class or interface extends another depends upon the entire ancestral path between the two classes or interfaces having one of the whitelisted package prefixes.

 The scanner also records the latest last-modified timestamp of any file or directory encountered, and you can see if that latest last-modified timestamp has increased (indicating that something on the classpath has been updated) by calling